 - And Dara Ó Briain, who provides the page quote.

 - George Carlin's massive hit show Class Clown was all about being the class clown of a Catholic high school.
 A prominent joke: "I used to be Irish Catholic; now I'm American."

-- Stephen Colbert, while himself a Catholic in person (and in fact teaches Sunday school), views it differently from his persona.
+- Stephen Colbert was not only raised Catholic but is still very much a believer and practices the religion (and in fact teaches Sunday school).
+He views it differently from his Colbert Report persona.

 - Dan Savage is openly atheist and a supporter of the skeptical movement, but considers himself "culturally Catholic" because he was raised that way and respected his parents' beliefs.
 He tends to bring this up when religious conservatives accuse him of being "anti-Christian."

 - Critics find that James Joyce writes very much as an ex-Catholic, not a non-Catholic.
 See above in Jokes about a famous-if-probably-apocryphal story about what happened when a Protestant spoke to him about leaving the Church.

 - Jeremy Irons, who coincidentally played the ruthless Pope Alexander VI (Rodrigo Borgia) on The Borgias is by no means practicing, but does cite his local parish as somewhat of an influence in his philosophy on caring for others.

 - Anthony Burgess, English author most renowned for his novel A Clockwork Orange, was raised by Catholic parents in Manchester, England.
 He had a heavily religious education in Catholic schools and, though he lapsed from his faith in his adult life, his works are consistent with a Catholic perspective and worldview on various subject matters such as the concept of "free will" in A Clockwork Orange.